moomerman/tapi/README.md

-# TAPI
+# TIPI

-TAPI is an API testing framework with document generation and code/spec generation.
+TIPI is an API testing framework with document generation and code/spec generation.
-TAPI provides a DSL for you to describe your API and the tests that need to be executed, and can then run the tests, export to openapi 3.0 format.
+TIPI provides a DSL for you to describe your API and the tests that need to be executed, and can then run the tests, export to openapi 3.0 format.

-TAPI can also generate a single binary that runs all the tests in the suite so you can easily run a contained test thet runs on CI.
+TIPI can also generate a single binary that runs all the tests in the suite so you can easily run a contained test thet runs on CI.

-- `tapi init`
+- `tipi init`

   set up the directory structure with sample data Gemfile